 There are two most common ways of installing your roof tent to your car.
 The first method is drilling holes in your roof rack or bars and then bolting the roof tent down.
 And secondly, use the provided brackets to clamp to your roof rack or roof bars.

 We would always say that the roof tent needs to be secured in 4 places with the m8 stainless steel bolts provided with your roof tent.
-NOTE – make sure all bolts are tight but do not overtighten the bolts.

 In this example, the roof tent has been clamped to a roof bar using the provided stainless steel brackets and m8 nuts and bolts.
 Spread the clamping points equally across the two roof bars, to achieve 4 spaced securing points.